Essential Stages of the Creative Process in Logo Design

 Now that you have aimed tasks, you need to do some research on what the target audience wants, to get a deeper understanding.
 You need to understand their psychological perceptions and preferences.
 All your choices, including colour schemes, and patterns should be based on their emotions and experiences.
 A link between their understanding and your design will persuade them to have an active relationship with the brand.

 After you learn what potential clients want, you need to study the competitors.
 By exploring the market, especially the competitors, you will get an idea to make a unique design that will be able to stand out in the crowd and will represent the brand value accurately, while attracting the customers’ attention.
 The market research stage will give you an idea about the logos that represent the competitor brands and their functions, so you can make a unique logo that will be efficient and original.

 Now it is time to start the creation process.
-You can start with one or many basic designs that will fulfill the goal of your brand.
+You can start with one or many basic designs that will fulfil the goal of your brand.
 This stage can be done in different fidelity levels, you can use rough sketches or digital samples, it totally depends on you.
 The purpose is to design an effective presentation and find an efficient logo according to the client’s requirements.
-This process helps to select the style, color palette, basic shapes, and the placement of the logo.
+This process helps to select style, colour palette, basic shapes, and the placement of the logo.

-Before finalizing the logo, you need to choose a color palette for it.
-As you already have the research results, you will understand the colors according to the requirements of the brand identity.
-The chosen color has to be unique, attractive, and recognizable.
-Once the color palette is chosen, the final version of the logo is prepared.
+Before finalising the logo, you need to choose a colour palette for it.
+As you already have the research results, you will understand the colours according to the requirements of the brand identity.
+The chosen colour has to be unique, attractive, and recognisable.
+Once the colour palette is chosen, the final version of the logo is prepared.